Request a quote

 Itacareizinho beach

-After three nights on the island, we took the boat back to Valenca and drove south to Itacare’.
+After three nights on the island, we took the boat back to Valenca and drove south to Itacare’, the perfect end to a Bahia holiday.
 We treated ourselves to a luxury boutique hotel, Barracuda Hotel & Villas, and wow!
 If you can, stay in the suites in the separate building and treat yourself to a sea view villa, I cannot recommend it enough.
-The attention to detail and service were exceptional and the breakfast was one of the best we have ever had.
-Dinner was great too and they have themed nights, including a Bahian barbecue night.

 You can of course walk the short walk to the town’s main street, Rua Pedro Longo, and here you will find a plethora of restaurants and bars.
 Nuuh!!
 Bistro was particularly good and the feijoada at A Brazileira was scrumptious.